BrainStorm says stem cells helped patient with ALS and MG

 “This publication is an important milestone for BrainStorm as this is the first human data on NurOwn to be published in a prestigious scientific journal,” he said.

-He said the company expects to finalise its Phase IIa clinical trial in the first half of 2014.
+He said the company expects to finalize its Phase IIa clinical trial in the first half of 2014.

 According to the ALS Association, 5,600 people in the United States are diagnosed each year with the disease, which has severely disabled British physicist Stephen Hawking.